 In this section we present the new M-step which we demonstrate experimentally in section 4 that improves the performance of the segmentation algorithm.
-In order to maximize Q{MAP} where $\dot{g}(u)$ indicates the derivative of g.
-It must be noted that in the above equation the neighborhood \mathcal{N}i can include pixels with updated label parameter vectors (t + 1 step), as well as pixels whose label vectors π^m have not yet been updated (t step).
+In order to maximize Q{MAP} (Eq.
+(5)) with respect π_j^i we set its derivative equal to zero and obtain the following quadratic expression where $\dot{g}(u)$ indicates the derivative of g.
+It must be noted that in the above equation the neighborhood \mathcal{N}i can include pixels with updated label parameter vectors, as well as pixels whose label vectors π^m have not yet been updated.